carolkelsch/ESP12F_Relay_X4_UDP_Controlling/README.md

 |  0B R# S# CS |  Request for multiple status |

 The last command can aquire the state of multiple relays and inputs, the structure of the command is:
-- 0B: identificator byte;
+- **0B**: identificator byte;
-- R#: relays mask byte, if bit is set to 1, then the status of the respective relay will be returned;
+- **R#**: relays mask byte, if bit is set to 1, then the status of the respective relay will be returned;

 | Bit 7 | Bit 6 | Bit 5 | Bit 4 | Bit 3 | Bit 2 | Bit 1 | Bit 0 |
 | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |
 | - | - | - | - | Relay 4 | Relay 3 | Relay 2 | Relay 1 |

-- S#: switch (or inputs) mask byte, if bit is set to 1, then the status of the respective switch will be returned;
+- **S#**: switch (or inputs) mask byte, if bit is set to 1, then the status of the respective switch will be returned;

 | Bit 7 | Bit 6 | Bit 5 | Bit 4 | Bit 3 | Bit 2 | Bit 1 | Bit 0 |
 | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |
 | - | - | - | - | - | Bottom switch | Top switch | Functional mode |

-- CS: simple check sum, aquired by summing all the previous bytes os the message.
+- **CS**: simple check sum, aquired by summing all the previous bytes os the message.

-The response for the getting commands are the first 2 or 3 bytes from the request, plus a byte for the staus in case of simple request commands, and 2 bytes of response in case of a multiple status request, plus 0x06 byte (ACK) and the new CheckSum.
+The response for the simple getting commands are the first 2 bytes from the request, plus a byte for the status 0x01 if opened or 0x00 for closed, plus 0x06 byte (ACK) and the new CheckSum.

 The response to the multiple status request is:
-- 0B: identificator byte;
+- **0B**: identificator byte;
-- R#: relays mask byte, if bit is set to 1, then the status of the respective relay will be returned;
+- **R#**: relays mask byte, if bit is set to 1, then the status of the respective relay will be returned;
-- S#: switch (or inputs) mask byte, if bit is set to 1, then the status of the respective switch will be returned;
+- **S#**: switch (or inputs) mask byte, if bit is set to 1, then the status of the respective switch will be returned;
-- RS#: relay status mask, if bit is set to 1 then relay is opened, if bit is set to 0 then relay is closed.
+- **RS#**: relay status mask, if bit is set to 1 then relay is opened, if bit is set to 0 then relay is closed.
 The bit status for each relay respect the same position as the relay mask;
-- SS#: switch (or input) status mask, if bit is set to 1 then input is low (or opened), if bit is set to 0 then input is high (or closed).
+- **SS#**: switch (or input) status mask, if bit is set to 1 then input is low (or opened), if bit is set to 0 then input is high (or closed).
 The bit status for each switch respect the same position as the switch mask;
-- CS: simple check sum, aquired by summing all the previous bytes os the message.
+- **CS**: simple check sum, aquired by summing all the previous bytes os the message.